HunT37/movieAPI/README.md

 # Project

-movieAPI is REST API application and stores data about film.
-Data is donwloaded from www.omdbapi.com open API
+movieAPI is REST API application and stores data about movies.
+Data is downloaded from www.omdbapi.com open API

 ## Used libraries